Maximum of 30 teams so only max of 30 congregating near start in specified large open area.

 So that each time keeping team can get to their next timing point, a cut off time will be set for each leg.
 Any team member not arriving before the cut off time (and after the timing team have left the finish) will be given the 'maximum time' for the leg (see table).
 In addition, any team that does not have a team member for a particular leg will incur the 'maximum time' plus a further ten minutes for that leg.

 After the event there will be a 'social' at Chepstow Leisure centre with cakes and hot drinks supplied.
 At the 'social' there will be a prize giving for the winning teams in each category.
+The winning team will be awarded a 'perpetual' trophy which must be returned for the next year.

 Maps: OS OpenSpace Developer Agreement